 Attire & Equipment (Sections GR801 to GR803; DR120 & DR121; EV114 & EV115 USEF Rule Book): It is the tradition of the competition ring that riders be correctly attired for the class in question, that attendants be neatly dressed and horses be properly presented.
 In the spirit of schooling shows, riders will not be required to wear a coat and stock tie; however, you MUST wear boots, protective headgear which meets or exceeds ASTM/SEI standards and is properly fitted with harness secured, conservative colors, a sleeved shirt tucked in your breeches, and a vest during the cross country phase of a mini event.
 Half chaps may be worn.

-Whips: In all dressage classes except championship classes, riders may carry a whip including lash no longer than 47.2 inches (120 cm) for CTs and Mini Events, or 47.2 inches (120 cm) for dressage (see USEF rules DR120.7 & EV114.3).
-Whips carried in the Cross-Country and/or Jumping Tests may not exceed 30 inches (75 cm) in length (EV114.3).
-For spurs and bits allowed, see USEF rules DR120.10, DR121.2 and Figure 1 for Dressage and USEF rules EV114.4 and EV Appendix 4 for Eventing.
-Saddles may be any English type, and you MUST ride in a plain snaffle bridle.
-Schooling “gadgets” will not be permitted.
+Whips: In all dressage classes except championship classes, riders may carry a whip including lash no longer than 43.3 inches (110 cm) for CTs and Mini Events, or 47.2 inches (120 cm) for dressage (see USEF rules DR120.7 & EV114.3).
+Whips carried in the Cross-Country and/or Jumping Tests may not exceed 30 inches (75 cm) in length (EV114.3)

 Rules Commonly Violated in Mini Events and CTs

-- In the Cross-Country phase, at obstacles or elements with height (exceeding 30 cm), a horse is considered to have refused if it stops in front of the obstacle to be jumped.
+6. In the Cross-Country phase, at obstacles or elements with height (exceeding 30 cm), a horse is considered to have refused if it stops in front of the obstacle to be jumped.
 At all other obstacles (i.e., 30 cm or less in height) a stop followed immediately by a standing jump is not penalized, but if the halt is sustained or in any way prolonged, this constitutes a refusal.
 The horse may step sideways but if it steps back, even with one foot, this is a refusal (EV142.2.a).
 In the Jumping phase, it is a refusal when a horse halts in front of an obstacle whether or not the horse knocks it down or displaces it.
-Stopping in front of an obstacle without knocking it down and without backing followed immediately by a standing jump is not penalized.
-If the halt is prolonged, if the horse steps back, either voluntarily or not, even a single pace, it counts as a refusal (EV150.6).